vanilophp/docs/upgrade.md

 ## 0.3 -> 0.4

 - Run migrations
-- Change frontend assets compilation (will be written in the next hours), see [Installation](installation.md)
+- Change frontend assets compilation (guide will be written in the next hours), see [Installation](installation.md)

 ## 0.2 -> 0.3